TechLadies/ruby-workshop-2017/notes/ruby_101.md

 > **Sidenote: naming functions**
 > Notice how we name the function `game_end?` with the question mark behind.
-> This is a Ruby convention to indicate that the function returns a boolean value (true or false)
+> This is a Ruby convention to indicate that the function returns a boolean value (true or false).
-> We usually do this when we expect to use the function in an `if` or `unless` condition, to make it read like English
+> We usually do this when we expect to use the function in an `if` or `unless` condition, to make it read like English.

 Now, if I want to make all of you play multiple variations of Roll, and DIE, maybe I should put the whole game into its own function: